bezicto/sWADAH/README.md

 Click on the version number in the main repository (e.g., sWADAH\_2026), then follow the instructions to install, upgrade, and configure that selected version.
 PDF guides are available for each task.

-* Or you can buy e-books created by the developer at this website: https://kasyrani.wordpress.com/e-buku/
+* Or you can buy e-books created by the developer at this website: https://kasyrani.wordpress.com/e-buku/ and get answer from sWADAH Bot at https://chatgpt.com/g/g-687d981aba1081918f7eb31c2c05178a-swadah-2026-bot

 ## Contact Us